eugenlukas/EugenPlusPlus/README.md

 ~~~
 PRINT()			-takes in a string to output
+PRINTLN()		-takes in a string to output and goes to next line
 LENGTH()		-takes in a list
 INPUT_STR()		-promts the user to input some text
 INPUT_NUM()		-prompts the user to input some number when fails asks the user to type again